Over the centuries, numerous empires dominated Mesopotamia, the fertile land we now call Iraq. Located between the Euphrates and Tigris Rivers

 in 1990, provoked by the long standing territorial dispute between the two countries, the Gulf War began, and their forces were quickly defeated by a military coalition.

 -led invasion in March of 2003, the Hussein power base is gone, and Iraq is in transition.
-Military forces remain, helping to restore the damaged infrastructure, and the development of a freely elected government.
+Unfortunately, the country's future is uncertain.
+There is continued political and religious tension, constant terrorist attacks and the Iraquis struggle to eke out an existence.